danny-moncada/Dashboards-Analyses-Reporting/R demos/Analytics for Competitive Advantage/README.md

 ## Course Objectives:

-A ppreciate the role of the following analytics techniques in business contexts:
+Appreciate the role of the following analytics techniques in business contexts:
 1. Visualization of data
 2. Comparison of groups and assessing statistical differences
 3. Regression based analysis of micro level marketing data